sonos/api-web-sample-app/README.md

   - [Cloudflare Tunneled](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) - Best if you have a custom domain and can change DNS to Cloudflare
   - [Localtunnel](https://theboroer.github.io/localtunnel-www/) - Open source and allows you to request a sub-domain
   - [ngrok](https://ngrok.com/) - Reliable but URL is temporary with the free version
+    -  >**Note: There is a known issue where ngrok does not receive some events.
+This is a limitation of running the server locally and can be fixed by implementing your own remote server.**
 - typescript: https://www.typescriptlang.org/download
 - CORS Anywhere: Run `npm install cors-anywhere` in terminal/command prompt (must have installed Nodejs already)